Haight-Ashbury walking tour: A nostalgic trip

 You hear people remark “That was another lifetime.”
 That is exactly what it felt like.
 In a past life I was a stay-at-home mom with a charming little girl with big eyes and a walking tour business to give my brain something to do.
 I don’t feel much connection to that life, except a certain nostalgia.

-In this life, I still have the same husband, but I’m a writer and a teacher on sabbatical.
-I’m the mother of a charming young adult who still has those big eyes, as well as a tall, rather silent but sweet teenager.
+In this life, I still have the same husband, but I’m a travel blogger and ex-teacher.
+I’m the mother of one charming young woman who still has those big eyes, as well as one tall, sardonic and smart young man.

 I’ve moved on, yet this vestige of my past life is still there, still going on without me.
 It’s strangely gratifying.

-If you’re interesting in learning all things Haight-Ashbury, the tour, now called Haight-Ashbury Flower Power Walking Tour for better googling, runs several times a week and will give you an entertaining overview of the neighborhood’s history.
+If you’re interesting in learning all things Haight-Ashbury, the tour, now called Haight-Ashbury Flower Power Walking Tour, runs several times a week and will give you an entertaining overview of the neighborhood’s history.
+It’s worth it, if I do say so myself!

 Have you ever experienced a flash-from-the-past like this before?
 Something that used to be so central to your life but that you barely remember?
 Tell us about it in a comment below!